 "Awful," Quenneville said, assessing the Blues game afterward.
 "Didn't like our game at all.
 [The] first 12 minutes I liked.
 After that, [we] slowed down.
 We stopped getting it behind them, or getting it at the net.
 We slowed ourselves down."

-Who's hot: Bolland has points in three straight games, a goal and two assists. ...
-Marian Hossa is heating up for Chicago.
-He has goals in back-to-back games and also had an assist Thursday against the Blues.
+Who's hot: Bolland has points in three straight games, including a goal and two assists, for Toronto, while Marian Hossa is heating up for Chicago.
+Hossa has scored goals in back-to-back games and also had an assist Thursday against the Blues.

 Injury report: James van Riemsdyk missed another game with back spasms, but is believed to be close to returning for the Maple Leafs.
-Toronto also has defenseman Mark Fraser (lower body) on long-term injured reserve, and forward Nikolai Kulemin is out with a chipped bone in his ankle … Blackhawks defenseman Michal Rozsival missed the game Thursday with an illness.
+Toronto also has defenseman Mark Fraser (lower body) on long term injured reserve and forward Nikolai Kulemin out with a chipped bone in his ankle … Blackhawks defenseman Michal Rozsival missed the game Thursday with an illness.